kshedden/cscar_terminal/filesystem.md

 rm -rf .     # dangerous!
 ```

-UM currently shapshots your home directly roughly every 24 hours and
+The UM AFS system shapshots your home directly roughly every 24 hours
-places the snapshot in `.oldfiles`.
+and places the snapshot in `.oldfiles`.

 * rmdir (remove directory)